-The Director and/or Investment Officer shall prepare a Quarterly Investment Report which shall be presented to the City Manager and the City Commission.
+The Director and/or Investment Manager shall prepare a Quarterly Investment Report which shall be presented to the City Manager and the City Commission.
 The quarterly investment report is available to the public upon request.
-Schedules in the quarterly report will include the following:
+Schedules in the quarterly report should include the following:

-- A. A listing of investments by type, book value, and market value as of the report date as well as portfolio activity during the period. - B. Weight, by percentage, of each security type within the portfolio. - C. Investment balance at end of quarter. - D. Income earned for the quarter and year-to-date. - E. Comparison of quarterly and calendar year-to-date performance to authorized performance benchmarks. - F. Weighted average maturity of the portfolio.
+- A. A listing of investments by type, book value, and market value as of the report date. - B. Percentage of portfolio represented by each investment type. - C. Average investment balance for quarter. - D. Income earned for the quarter and year-to-date. - E. Comparison of quarterly and year-to-date performance to authorized performance benchmarks.